Kyle Garlick Player Props: Twins vs. Blue Jays

-Kyle Garlick -- 0-for-1 in his last game -- will be in action for the Minnesota Twins versus the Toronto Blue Jays, with Kevin Gausman on the hill, on May 26 at 8:10 PM ET.
+Kyle Garlick -- 1-for-2 with a double and an RBI in his most recent game -- will be in action for the Minnesota Twins against the Toronto Blue Jays, with Chris Bassitt on the mound, on May 27 at 2:10 PM ET.

-In his previous game he had a hitless performance (0-for-1) against the Giants.
+In his last game he had a one-hit showing (1-for-2) against the Blue Jays.

 Kyle Garlick Game Info & Props vs. the Blue Jays